 How to use startup tools to grow a movement?

-Just like companies, nonprofits have business models.
+Just like companies, nonprofit ventures have business models.
 Inputs are donations, talent and volunteer time.
-Output is (ideally measurable) impact: Better policies, reduced emissions, awareness, voting.
+Output is (ideally measurable) impact.

-Just like good startups, some nonprofits use network effects, lock in their inputs and use positive feedback loops to grow faster and become more efficient.
+Just like good startups, social ventures can use network effects, lock in their inputs and use positive feedback loops to grow faster and become more efficient.

 But unlike most industries, the nonprofit space has yet to be disrupted by startups.